How to Choose the Right Shape Earrings for Your Face Shape

 And Duo Drop Earrings by Barbara Falkowitz and Amy Haftkowycz, ’cause they are just so pretty with a touch of sparkle.

 No matter your face shape, joy truly comes from weaving our beads.
-So even if you do create a pair of earrings that leaves you feeling a little flat – maybe it turns out you made them for your friend who has a heart-shaped face and you just didn’t know it at the time.
+So even if you do create a pair of earrings that leaves you feeling a little flat — maybe you were really making them for your friend who has a heart-shaped face and you just didn’t know it at the time.
 Pass them along in a nice little gift bag then choose the next design on your list.
 No matter what, just keep beading!